mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 application.
 To prevent data losses and duplication, TCPLS includes its own acknowledgements.

-A TCPLS receiver frequently acknowledges the received records using the ACK frame.
+A TCPLS receiver acknowledges the received records using the ACK frame.
 Records are acknowledged after the record protection has been successfully removed.
 This enables the sender to know which records have been received.
 TCPLS enables the endpoint to send acknowledgments for a TCP